Complications of long-term contraceptive therapy. Consequences of refusing contraception. The pill may affect fertility

 - varicose veins of the legs;

-- lesions of the valvular apparatus of the heart;
+- damage to the valvular apparatus of the heart;

 - atrial fibrillation, angina pectoris;